Viral and Host Genetics Program

 - Examine molecular and genetic mechanisms of potential subtype/clade differences in HIV-1 neuropathogenesis.

-- Identify viral and host genetic signatures associated with HIV-1 induced CNS dysfunction.
+- Identify viral and host genetic signatures associated with HIV-1 associated CNS dysfunction.

-- Study the role of viral epigenetic factors in the pathophysiology of HIV-1 induced CNS dysfunction.
+- Study the role of viral epigenetic factors in the pathophysiology of HIV-1 associated CNS dysfunction.

 - Understand the role of viral and host transcriptional regulation (including viral protein modifications, histone modifications, changes in chromatin structure, and non-coding RNA) in HIV-1 neuropathogenesis.

-- Examine the role of host genetic factors, including epigenetic mechanisms in regulating susceptibility to HIV-1 induced CNS dysfunction.
+- Examine the role of host genetic factors, including epigenetic mechanisms in regulating susceptibility to HIV-1 associated CNS dysfunction.

 - Assess epigenetic host response to viral infection mediated through chromatin modification, non-coding RNAs, and DNA methylation.